Introducing the Prince

 After working just about every position the Hotel has to offer, Prince became a trainer for W Hotels, and later was recruited to the opening task force team for four new W Hotels opening across the country.
 After seven years at W, Prince A. Sanders was recruited to The Ritz Carlton as the Front of House Manager where he managed the daily operations for the prestigious Hotel.

-Because of his success and undeniable charm, Prince was asked to help create training manuals for the Edition Hotel brand, Marriot’s new lifestyle brand in partnership with Ian Schrager.
+Because of his success and undeniable charm, Prince was asked to help create training manuals for the Edition Hotel brand, Marriott’s new lifestyle brand in partnership with Ian Schrager.
 After working on the conception of the brand, Prince opened the first three properties in Hawaii, Istanbul, and London.
-From there, Prince moved into the role of Hotel Manager at Trump International Hotel & Tower, which would eventually lead him to his current position as GM, earning him the title of “Prince of the City” in a recent article by Forbes.
+From there, Prince moved into the role of Hotel Manager at Trump International Hotel & Tower, which would eventually lead him to a position as the GM, earning him the title of “Prince of the City” in a recent article by Forbes.

 At The Ritz, Prince took his training to the next level.
 In less than a year with the Hotel, he was asked to undergo training to be certified as a speaker with The Ritz Carlton Leadership Center, of which he came out on top at the end of the week and immediately went into training staff on property and in non-hospitality industries such as finance, and medical with a special focus on the East Coast.
 During his first year, Prince was awarded the prestigious Ritz-Carlton Leader of the Quarter Award, and in 2010 he was awarded the Leader of the Year Award.